 Don't postpone your critical need to take care of yourself!

 Related reading: "Parents Need Self-Care to Be Their Best Self"

 Misstep #3: Parents overreact to children's or teen's behavior because they're stressed.

 A common mistake that we make as parents is to be too kind for too long and then react.
-In an attempt to be “nice,” sometimes we wait way too long before responding to a child’s behavior.
-The result is that we react instead respond in a way that our children can’t understand and our teens find disrespectful and hypocritical.
+In an attempt to be “nice,” sometimes we wait for way too long before responding to a child’s behavior.
+The result is that we react instead of responding in a way that our children can’t understand and our teens find disrespectful and hypocritical.
 We bark “Sit still!” or “Go to time-out until you can behave.”
-Or we shout at our teen that they're grounded or say, "Don't you dare speak to me that way!"
+Or we shout at our teens that they're grounded or say, "Don't you dare speak to me that way!"

 “Do you want to control your children or do you want them to learn self-control?”
 You can’t have both.